maziac/DeZog/design/ZxNextInterface.md

 ## More complex

-In order to reduce complexity on the ZX Next SW part many of the breakpoint functionality is moved to DeZog.
+In order to reduce complexity on the ZX Next SW side  many of the breakpoint functionality is moved to DeZog.

 This reduces the need especially for memory at the ZX next part. following functionality is done by DeZog:
 - Calculation of the length of the instruction
 - Storing of the original opcode
 - Taking care of artificial (temporary) breakpoints
-- State management to decide if a breakpoint was hit and if we need to restore the original breakpoint and later restore thebreakpoint itself.
+- State management to decide if a breakpoint was hit and if we need to restore the original breakpoint and later restore the breakpoint itself.

 No memory for tables or code is required on ZX side to:
 - calculate the length of an instruction
 - store any breakpoints, i.e. there are up to 655356 (-3) breakpoints possible

-Here is asequence hart which helps to explain:
+Here is a sequence hart which helps to explain:

 ~~~puml
 hide footbox